-When your family member has self-harmed or had suicidal thoughts, you need to help them get the right support.
+When your family member/person you care for has self-harmed or had suicidal thoughts, you need to help them get the right support.

 People who have self-harmed need to be medically assessed to determine the seriousness of the incident.
-In emergency situations, your family member should be brought to the Emergency Department or an ambulance should be called.
+In emergency situations, they should be brought to the Emergency Department or an ambulance should be called.

-If someone in your family reports suicidal thoughts but has not acted upon them, they should urgently see their GP or contact the GP OOH service (open 24 hours).
+If someone reports suicidal thoughts but has not acted upon them, they should urgently see their GP or contact the GP OOH service (open 24 hours).
 See page 15 of this booklet for GP OOH contact details.
 The GP will carry out an assessment in a calm and quiet environment.
-If the GP feels it is necessary, they will refer your family member for a same day emergency assessment by a mental health professional (eg nurse, social worker) from the Trust mental health team.
+If the GP feels it is necessary, they will arrange for a same day emergency assessment by a mental health professional (eg nurse, social worker) from the Trust mental health team.

-If your family member reports suicidal thoughts while intoxicated, you should urgently contact their GP or GP OOH service, who may recommend taking them to the Emergency Department or another appropriate location for assessment.
-If you are in doubt and concerned, your family member should be taken to the Emergency Department.
+If your family member/person you care for reports suicidal thoughts while intoxicated, you should urgently contact their GP or GP OOH service, who may recommend taking them to the Emergency Department or another appropriate location for assessment.
+If you are in doubt and concerned, they should be taken to the Emergency Department.